rickhenderson/Basic-Business-Analysis/02 Intro-to-Probability.md

 ```
 8. Possible Occurences: If there are m ways an event can occur out of a total of n ways, the probability is m/n.
 ```
   You have a bag that contains 4 red balls and 1 black ball.
-The probability of pulling a black ball is 1/5 = 0.2 = 20%.
+  The probability of pulling a black ball is P(B) = 1/5 = 0.2 = 20%.
 ```